À retain :

 - Explosion.

-The physical category, Natural gift, is one of the single-use normal Pokémon whose power can increase from 80 to 100% during an attack depending on the berry consumed, just like its type.
+The physical categoryNaturel is a normal, single-use Pokémon whose power can increase from 80 to 100% during an attack, depending on the berry consumed, as can its type.

 You can now battle Normal-type Pokémon more effectively, armed with this information on their weaknesses and strengths.
 All you need to do is master them, and you'll be able to fight effectively.